Farm to School

 School Gardens

 School gardens give students hands-on experience growing their own food and developing teamwork skills.
 Each spring we provide funding to new or expanding school garden programs through the South Central NY School Garden Grant program.
-Our 2023 cycle is currently open for applications until 4/17/23!
+Our 2023 cycle is currently closed – keep an eye out for 2024!

 Throughout the season our Farm to School Corps team can offer technical garden assistance, coordinate and add support to garden volunteer days, and lead activities in the garden.
 Contact us to find out more!